-The Perinatal/Neonatal Outreach Coordinator program seeks to improve (reduce) North Carolina's maternal and neonatal morbidity and mortality rates and improve birth outcomes.
+The Perinatal Nurse Champion Program seeks to improve (reduce) North Carolina's maternal and neonatal morbidity and mortality rates and improve birth outcomes.
 The program will accomplish this goal by establishing a system to determine risk appropriate levels of maternal and neonatal care, increase the availability of provider training and education as well as evaluating and addressing gaps in maternal health services within select Perinatal Care Regions in North Carolina.
+In 2020, the name of the program was changed from the Perinatal/Neonatal Outreach Coordinator Program to the Perinatal Nurse Champion Program (PNC) to align with other funding that expanded the program statewide.

-The North Carolina Department of Health and Human Services (DHHS), Division of Public Health (DPH), Women and Children's Health Section (WCHS) is the state Title V agency charged to plan and support the State's perinatal care system and is the applicant agency for this funding opportunity announcement.
-WCHS with its partners will work collaboratively to improve birth outcomes for both mothers and babies in North Carolina.
+The North Carolina Department of Health and Human Services (DHHS), Division of Public Health (DPH), Women and Children's Health Section (WCHS) is part of the state Title V agency charged to plan and support the State's perinatal care system and is the applicant agency for this funding opportunity announcement.
+Women, Infant, and Community Wellness Section with its partners will work collaboratively to improve birth outcomes for both mothers and babies in North Carolina.